poi0905/poi0905.github.io/_posts/2022-11-01-datacamp-SQL-Fundamentals.markdown

 *   SQL, short for Structured Query Language
 *   The field names should be made singular
 *   The table name should not be capitalized
+*   Schemas: "blueprints" of databases
+*   `VARCHAR` is a flexible and popular string data type in SQL

 {% highlight SQL %}
 SELECT *